mummer4/mummer/README.md

                         input sequences ordered by their start position in the second sequence.

-        NOTES:
+**Notes:**

 All output coordinates reference their respective strand.
 This means that if the -r switch is active, coordinates that reference the second sequence will be relative to the reverse complement of the second sequence.
 Please use nucmer or promer if this coordinate system is confusing.

 Eventually, this script's components will be rewritten to work with the new MUMmer format standards and phased out in favor of the new components and wrapping script.

-   ** run-mummer3 **

-        DESCRIPTION:
+###run-mummer3

+**Description:**

 This script is the improved version of the MUMmer1.0 run-mummer1 script.
 It uses a new clustering algorithm that appropriately handles multiple sequence rearrangements and inversions.
 Because of this, it can handle more divergent sequences better than run-mummer1.
 In addition, it allows a multi-FastA query file for 1-vs-many sequence comparisons.
-Please refer to
-        "docs/run-mummer3.README" for more detailed documentation of this script and its output.
+Please refer to "docs/run-mummer3.README" for more detailed documentation of this script and its output.

         USAGE:
         run-mummer3  <reference>  <query>  <prefix>